bbatsov/projectile/README.md

 `projectile-mode-line`, which expects a sexp like `'(:eval (format " Proj[%s]" (projectile-project-name)))`.

+The project name will not appear by default when editing remote files (via TRAMP), as recalculating the project name (this is done on every keystroke) is a fairly slow operation there.

 ## Caveats

 * Some operations like search(grep) depend (presently) on external